InnoDB transaction model aims combine the

-combine the best properties of a multi-versioning database with
+best properties of a

 traditional two-phase locking.

-reads by default, in the style of Oracle.
+default, in the style of Oracle.
 The lock information in

-InnoDB is stored so space-efficiently that lock
+InnoDB is stored space-efficiently so that lock

-escalation is not needed: Typically, several users are permitted
+escalation is not needed.
+Typically, several users are permitted

 to lock every row in